 A road outside a school is marked with yellow zigzag lines.
 What do these lines mean?

-You shouldn’t wait or park your vehicle here – Parking here would obstruct other road users’ views of the school entrance and jeopardise the safety of the children walking to and from school.
+You shouldn’t wait or park your vehicle in a road marked with yellow zigzag lines.
+Parking here would obstruct other road users’ views of the school entrance and jeopardise the safety of the children walking to and from school.

 Outside schools, yellow zigzags are frequently placed on the road, along with the phrase ‘School — keep clear.’
 Don’t even stop to drop off or pick up children, or to park.
 The markings are intended to ensure that drivers going through the area and youngsters crossing the road have a clear, unobstructed view of the crossing area.